bsiever/pxt-morse/README.md

 Set the maximum time (in milliseconds) of dots and dashes.
 * A dot is when the key is held between 1ms and the max dot time (\[1ms..`maxDotTime`]).
 * A dash when the key is held more than a dot and less than the max dash time ((`maxDotTime`..`maxDashTime`]).
-* If the key is held longer than the max dash time, the decoding state will be reset (i.e., current set of dots/dashes will be discarded).
+* If the key is held longer than the max dash time, the decoding state will be reset.
+That is, current set of dots/dashes will be discarded.

 ## Get the Max Dot Time  #morse-maxdottime